argonautproject/clinicalnotes/source/pages/_includes/argo-clinicalnotes-intro.md

-The [MedicationAdministration] resource is used to record a patient consuming or otherwise being administered a medication.
+The [DocumentReference] resource is used to index documents in a healthcare ssytem.
 For more information about the context and usage, refer to the resource page in the FHIR specification.
-This profile sets minimum expectations for recording, searching and fetching a patient's MedicationAdministration resource.
+This profile sets minimum expectations for recording, searching and fetching a patient's DocumentReference resource.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

 **Example Usage Scenarios:**

 The following are example usage scenarios:

-- Query for medications that have been administered to a particular patient
+- Query for Clinical Notes for a set time period
-- Query for all medications administered during an encounter
+- Query for Clinical None for an Encounter
-- Query for all medications which were not administered during an encounter
+- Query for specific Documents

 ##### Mandatory Data Elements and Terminology

 The following data-elements are mandatory (i.e data MUST be present).
 These are presented below in a simple human-readable explanation.
 Profile specific guidance and examples are provided as well.
 The [**Formal Profile Definition**](#profile) below provides the  formal summary, definitions, and terminology requirements.

-**Each MedicationAdministration must have:**
+**Each DocumentReference must have:**

-1.  a status
-1.  a medication
-1.  a patient
+1. TBD
-1.  a date or date range

-In addition, a system [*Must Support*](http://hl7.org/FHIR/us/daf/2016Sep/daf-core.html#mustsupport).
+In addition, a system [*Must Support*](http://hl7.org/fhir/us/core/guidance.html#must-support).

-1. who administered the medication
-2. dosage information
+1. TBD

 **Profile specific implementation guidance:**